Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Experiments

+\myparagraph{Metrics.} Following previous works~\cite{meng2022sdedit,li2020gan,park2019semantic}, we use the standard metrics Peak Signal Noise Ratio (PSNR, higher is better), LPIPS (lower is better)~\cite{zhang2018perceptual}, and \fid (FID, lower is better)~\cite{heusel2017gans,parmar2021cleanfid}\footnote{We use \href{https://github.com/GaParmar/clean-fid}{clean-fid} for FID calculation.} to evaluate the image quality.
+For Cityscapes, we additionally adopt a semantic segmentation metric to evaluate the generated images.
+Specifically, we run DRN-D-105~\cite{yu2017dilated} on the generated images and compute the mean Intersection over Union~(mIoU) of the segmentation results.
+Generally, a higher mIOU indicates that the generated images look more realistic and better align with the input.

-\myparagraph{Implementation details.} \lblsect{implementation details} \looseness=-1 The number of denoising steps for DDIM and \progdist are 100 and 8, respectively, and we use 50 and 5 steps for SDEdit.
-We dilate the difference mask by 5, 2, 5, and 1 pixels for DDIM, \progdist with resolution 128, \progdist with resolution 256 and GauGAN, respectively.
-Besides, we apply our sparse kernel to all convolution layers whose input feature map resolutions are larger than $32\times 32$, $16\times 16$, $8 \times 16$ and $16 \times 32$ for DDIM, \progdist, original GauGAN and GAN Compression, respectively.
-For DDIM~\cite{song2020denoising} and \progdist~\cite{salimans2021progressive}, we pre-compute and reuse the statistics of the original image for all group normalization layers~\cite{wu2018group}.
-For GAN Compression~\cite{li2020gan}, we pre-compute and reuse the statistics of the original image for all instance normalization layers~\cite{ulyanov2016instance} whose resolution is higher than $16 \times 32$.
-For all models, the sparse block size for $3\times3$ convolution is 6 and $1\times1$ convolution is 4.
+\looseness=-1 \myparagraph{Implementation details.} We use DDIM sampler~\cite{song2020denoising} for both DDPM and Stable Diffusion (\stbldiff).
+Specifically, the number of total denoising steps for DDPM, \stbldiff, and Progressive Distillation (\progdist) are 100, 50, and 8, respectively, and we use 50, 40, and 5 steps for SDEdit~\cite{meng2022sdedit}.
+We dilate the difference mask by 5, 5, 2, 5, and 1 pixels for DDPM, \stbldiff, \progdist with resolution 128, \progdist with resolution 256, and GauGAN, respectively.
+For \stbldiff decoder, we dilate the difference mask by 45 pixels.
+Besides, we apply \engineabbr to all convolutional layers whose input feature map resolutions are larger than $32\times 32$, $16\times 16$, $8 \times 16$ and $16 \times 32$ for DDPM, \progdist, original GauGAN, and GAN Compression, respectively.
+For \stbldiff, we apply \engineabbr to all convolutional layers and attention layers except ones in the middle stages.
+As the attention layers in DDPM and \progdist only consume a small portion of the overall latency, we do not apply \engineabbr to them.
+For diffusion models, we pre-compute and reuse the statistics of the original image for all group normalization layers~\cite{wu2018group}.
+For GANs, we pre-compute and reuse the statistics of the original image for all instance normalization layers~\cite{ulyanov2016instance} whose resolution is higher than $16 \times 32$.
+For all models, the sparse block size for $3\times3$ convolution is 6, and $1\times1$ convolution is 4.
+All results are measured with FP32 precision.